Government and Community Relations

 UC Davis Health System's Community Advisory Board, which consists of 32 members, advises health system leadership on patient and community health concerns, long-range development plans and overall community outreach.
 The Community Advisory Board provides an important link to ethnically, culturally and economically diverse communities in the region.

 UC Davis Health System sponsors a select number of events that are strongly aligned with its mission of discovering and sharing knowledge to advance health.
 The health system’s sponsorship program follows a thorough process of evaluating sponsorship opportunities.
 The opportunities that are ultimately funded make a positive impact on the communities the health system serves.
-For more information, visit: http://www.ucdmc.ucdavis.edu/sponsorship/.
+Learn more about the UC Davis Health System sponsorship program.